 You're really going to need your wits about you to stay safe in Venezuela, unfortunately it's a very dangerous place (for locals as well as visitors).

 This is not the sort of place where you can wear jewellery or watches in public.
 Your camera will certainly raise the interest of thieves.
 If ever there was a place to blend in, to try to look like a local, it's here.
 If you know someone who lives in Venezuela, ask them to show you around - locals know the danger spots better than any guide book.

 A Venezuelan I know says 'everyone' gets mugged and robbed eventually.

-best advice: don't take anything valuable, use a second credit card with a low limit, stick to the popular tourist destinations, check with locals where the safe places are, and if you are mugged - don't fight back. about 8 years ago
+best advice: don't take anything valuable, use a second credit card with a low limit, stick to the popular tourist destinations, check with locals where the safe places are, and if you are mugged - don't fight back. over 8 years ago

 Sadly, Venezuela is not really safe...
 However, it depends on the places you are going to visit...